Things New Mothers Need for Themselves

 Bonus tip: I also love it for behind my back while I’m side-lying nursing (which is a fabulous nursing position for tired mamas).
 It’s just the right length to support my shoulders down to my hips, and it doesn’t slide around like regular pillows do!

-2. What Mom Needs: The Haakaa
+2. What New Moms Needs for Themselves: The Haakaa

 This simple piece of silicone is a game-changer.
 Used most effectively it can help you pump several ounces in just a few minutes.
 This pump is: